Hemasri-P/Project-HTML/sql.md

 where id=6;
 2.Find the movies released in the years between 2000 and 2010 SELECT Title FROM movies
-0 AND 2010;
+2000 AND 2010;
-3.Find the movies not released in the years between 2000 and 2010 SELECT Title FROM movies where  Year NOT BETWEEN 2000 AND 2010;
+3.Find the movies not released in the years between 2000 and 2010;
+SELECT Title FROM movies
+where  Year NOT BETWEEN 2000 AND 2010;
-4.Find the first 5 Pixar movies and their release year SELECT Title FROM movieswhere  Year  BETWEEN 200 where Id<=5;
+4.Find the first 5 Pixar movies and their release year SELECT Title FROM movies where Id<=5;
 ```